kbrazulewicz/squadrats2garmin/README.md

 # Squadrats2Garmin tools
-Squadrats2Garmin project is a set of tools that improves experience of _squadrats_ collectors using Garmin bike computers and smartwatches.
+Squadrats2Garmin project is a set of tools that improves the experience of _Squadrats_ collectors who use Garmin bike computers and smartwatches.

 ## What are Squadrats?
 That's right.
 [Explain](https://squadrats.com/explain) like I'm your grandpa, please!

 ## What does this project do?
-It allows you to see borders of squadrats and squadratinhos right on your Garmin device.
+It allows you to see borders of Squadrats and Squadratinhos right on your Garmin device.
 No more need to reach out for your phone to confirm a score!

-Here you can generate or [download](dist/README.md) a transparent, squadrat- and squadratinho-sized grid overlay for maps on your Garmin device.
+Here you can generate or download Squadrat- and Squadratinho-sized grid overlay for maps on your Garmin device.

 ### Supported devices
-Basically all Garmin devices which can use custom maps in IMG format.
+Basically all Garmin devices that can use custom maps in IMG format.
 That includes but is not limited to:

 Bike computers:
 - Edge 10x0 series